Trump And First Lady Make Secret Trip To Iraq To Visit U.S. Troops

 In Iraq, the country's security forces are "years, if not decades" away from ending their "reliance on Coalition assistance," according to the inspector general's report.
 "The DoD reported to the DoD OIG that Iraq's security forces continued to exhibit systemic weaknesses this quarter, including poor intelligence fusion, operational insecurity, ongoing corruption, and overly centralized leadership, among other problems."

-Former President Obama made one trip to Iraq during his presidency and four trips to Afghanistan.
+Former President Barack Obama made one trip to Iraq during his presidency and four trips to Afghanistan.
 Former President George W. Bush visited Iraq four times and Afghanistan twice.

 Scott Horsley contributed to this report.